carlstep/max_expense_app_3/README.md

 - the card widget, sits inside a column widget, the children are pointing to the txList.map
 - for every tx in the txList.map, an instance of card is drawn in the app

+77 Building a Custom List Item

+- understanding what to display to the user for each card element
+- use card, with rows, columns and containers, to organise the display
+- for tx.amount and tx.txDate... add .toString() - Text must display a string